timeplus-io/docs/docs/proton-howto.md

 ## How to read/write Kafka or Redpanda {#kafka}

 You use [External Stream](/proton-kafka) to read from Kafka topics or write data to the topics.
-We verified the integration with Apache Kafka, Confluent Cloud, Confluent Platform, Redpanda, WarpStream, Upstash and many more.
+We verified the integration with Apache Kafka, Confluent Cloud, Confluent Platform, Redpanda, WarpStream and many more.

 ```sql
 CREATE EXTERNAL STREAM [IF NOT EXISTS] stream_name